retrooper/packetevents/README.md

 # packetevents

-A spigot Packet API with some nice utlities.
+A Spigof Packet API with some nice utilities.

 ## About

-This API is **only** supported on Spigot servers and has been tested to work on these Spigot forks: Paper, Tuinity, Purpur
+This API is **only** guaranteed to work on these Spigot forks: Paper, Tuinity, Purpur

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)